Application Deadline: Open for Applications / Final Application date: May 15, 2024

 This course explores the theoretical meaning, both domestically and internationally, and the institutional and political aspects of human rights.
 Issues covered include the definition of human rights; the relationship between civil and political rights and economic, social and cultural rights; the meaning and impact of humanitarian and international human rights law; the impact of cultural relativism in the definition and assessment of the promotion and protection of human rights; the significance of different religious perspectives; the question of the legitimacy of humanitarian interventions and the effects of globalization on human rights perceptions and practices.

-Note: Cancellation of courses will depend on the number of registered students.
+Note: Availability of courses will depend on the number of registered students.
+RIT Kosovo reserves the right to cancel a course due to insufficient number of registered students.

 Summer Program Regional Tour